gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 numbers so it works with these unique numbers, and not with the letters or symbols themselves.

-Because the concept of a character between languages, for example Chinese uses logograms, can vary Go uses the term __rune__.
+Because the concept of a character between languages can vary - for example Chinese uses logograms - Go uses the term __rune__.

 A string in Go is therefore a sequence of runes.